Gabriel Diamond, FilmmakerGabriel Diamond, with permission

 “There were many times while interviewing people for Skoll films that brought tears to my eyes,” he said, pausing to think about his answer.
 “But really, it’s the people on the ground that really inspire me, the community health workers, the paralegals, the teachers, journalists, activists… Through my work I have met hundreds of people doing the daily work of bringing social justice to communities, people who are not in the spotlight.
 Those people are my heroes and I try to bring in their voices and stories whenever I can.”

-Then, after a pause “Bryan Stevenson!” he said with conviction.
+Then, “Bryan Stevenson!” he said with conviction.
 Stevenson is the founder and Executive Director of the Equal Justice Initiative, a human rights organization in Montgomery, Alabama.
 Mr. Stevenson is a widely acclaimed public interest lawyer who has dedicated his career to helping the poor, incarcerated, and condemned.

 We asked him if there was anyone else that stood out for him, someone in his family, for example:

-To give the reader some insight into Diamond’s reflective brilliance and his deep alignment with the missions of MY HERO and the Skoll Foundation, when Kofi Annan came to the Skoll World Forum, there was time for just one question: “So I asked the one question that we ask when we have one question: What is the world that you’re working to create?”
+To give the reader some insight into Diamond’s reflective brilliance and his deep alignment with the missions of MY HERO, when Kofi Annan came to the Skoll World Forum, Diamond had time for just one question: “So I asked the one question that we ask when we have one question: What is the world that you’re working to create?”

 Lastly, we asked Diamond, “If you could share one thing with aspiring filmmakers, what might that be?”
 “Find the stories that need to be told, the ones that scare you, inspire you, follow your own unique wild vision.
 There’s no failure if you do that.”